 In fact, as Daniel Muzyczuk suggests, the ideas found in Lem's books may have been one of the main sources of inspiration for the musicians and composers of the PRES in creating the music of the future.

-The Sound of Lem
+The sound of Lem

 The most famous of them all, the iconic music for Andrey Tarkovsky's 1972 Solaris, was composed with the use of an ANS synthesizer by Eduard Artemev.
 Extensive fragments of these mind-boggling music soundtracks are also featured on the album.

-Another, less obvious, attempt at interpreting Lem came from Arvo Pärt who wrote the original instrumental music for The Inquest (1978) (Polish title: Test Pilota Pirxa), a Polish-Estonian film co-production based on the writer’s short story (The Inquest).
+Another, less obvious, attempt at interpreting Lem came from Arvo Pärt who wrote the original instrumental music for The Inquest (1978) (Polish title: 'Test Pilota Pirxa'), a Polish-Estonian co-production based on the writer’s short story The Inquest.
 Again, the electronic music was added at the PRES by Eugeniusz Rudnik.

-Major Mirosław Reports from Space
+Major Mirosław reports from space

 The album tracks the historical developments and achievements of People's Poland’s space programme (had there ever been one), the highest point of which came only in 1978… In fact, as Bolesław Błaszczyk notes, it was the year Poland soared to unsurpassable heights.